The Accidental Surf Writers

 Q: I’d like to know what young readers think of it?

 We often chat with the young fellas about ‘Van Life’, living out of a van, stopping where we wanted, nothing planned, it was simple.
+No rent or bills or anything like that.
+We just paid for the diesel as we used it and made sure we have the best van insurance at the best price.
+That was it!
 The good thing is many are interested in doing the same, it’s just that they have their iPads, but there is great interest from the younger surfers.

 Q: What do you hope it will bring to the reader?